CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 ## Overview

-Sensitive Data (SD) Connect allows you to store sensitive research data.
-You can easily upload and encrypt files.
+Sensitive Data (SD) Connect allows you to store and share sensitive research data.
 SD Connect serves as a workspace for collaborative research projects, facilitating data collection and sharing.
 Encrypted files stored in SD Connect are directly available for analysis, annotiation or editing via SD Desktop.

 ## Key features